 How Do I Keep Plaque And Tartar Away From My Teeth?

 The most important thing that you can do every single day is looking after your teeth and gums.
 This means by performing the following:

 - Brushing and flossing your teeth twice a day.
 Consider flossing after a meal as well

 - Regularly rinse your mouth with water

 - Keep drinking water to maintain high saliva levels

 - Avoid sugars and carbohydrates and replace them with calcium-rich meals to keep your enamel strong

 - Regularly visit the dentist when an appointment is due.

-If you’re seeking a check-up at the dentist, we’re ready for you!
+If you’re seeking a check-up near Sutherland and nearby areas, our professional team of Dentist Sutherland is ready for you!
 Contact us at Sutherland Dental today and check yourself in for an appointment with us.